ibeltagy/pl-semantics/README.md

 	~/mln-semantics$ bin/mlnsem run frc 4-6,9

-Import the project on Eclipse:
+Import the project into Eclipse:
 --------------------

 - Install Scala's plugin on your eclipse.